react-cosmos/react-cosmos/docs/next.md

 Making a Cosmos plugin is easy-peasy. _Docs for it will come soon, too, I promise._ The hard(er) part here is figuring out how to plug into Next.js for the following:

-- _How to automatically create a `/cosmos` page and inject the `cosmos.imports` module under the hood?_
+Ideally we would call the `dev` and `build` Next.js commands programatically.
+But I don't know if Next.js supports this at the moment.
+There is a [Custom Server](https://nextjs.org/docs/pages/building-your-application/configuring/custom-server) API but I'm not sure if it works with the App Router architecture and the build part is missing.

-- _How to omit the `/cosmos` page in production?_
+A less ambitious goal would be to configure Next.js to omit the `/cosmos` page in production and only include the `/cosmos` page when generating a React Cosmos static export.

-- _How to only build the `/cosmos` page when creating a static export?_
+The last resort would be a monorepo with a main Next.js app and a Cosmos Next.js app.

-If you or someone you know has answers to these questions please don't be shy.
-I'd greatly appreciate some Next.js insights for improving this integration!
+> _If you or someone you know has Next.js expertise please don't be shy and reach out.
+Any help here is appreciated!_

 [Join us on Discord](https://discord.gg/3X95VgfnW5) for feedback, questions and ideas.